 Yet don’t be afraid of fats.
 They are critical to your overall health and to your hair.
-Be sure you are eating things like avocado, flax seed, Omega 3 fats found in fish, all these are good for you fats.
+As long as you are eating the right kinds of fats found in avocado, flax seed, Omega 3 fats found in fish, all these are good for you fats.

 Bonus Tip: Need to fortify your tresses?
 Hair is composed of keratin which is a protein.
 Eating more lean protein, seafood, soy and nuts can help to strengthen it.

 Try it.
 And if you notice your nails, skin and hair are looking better maybe it’s the change in diet from highly processed foods that really offer your body little when compared to fresh fruits, vegetables and proteins.